kooya3/kooya3/README.md

 #### More About Me:
-r's a quirky table of secrets about my daily routine and fun facts:
+'s a quirky table of secrets about my daily routine and fun facts:

 | Parameter    | Type     | Description                           |